Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 Portability

-zsh until release 4.3.0, in sh emulation mode (when the option shwordsplit is set), does word splitting on the resulting arguments.
+zsh until release 4.3.0, in sh emulation mode (which means the option shwordsplit is set), does word splitting on the resulting arguments.

 $ sh ./args.sh '1 2'